Generic Name: venlafaxine (VEN-la-FAX-een)

 - Effexor may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking Effexor.

-- Lab tests, including blood pressure and blood cholesterol levels, may be performed while you use Effexor.
+- Lab tests may be performed while you use Effexor.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Effexor with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sodium levels.